StevenBlack/vocab/README.md

 ### neophobia
 The fear of anything new, especially a persistent and abnormal fear.
-In its milder form, it can manifest as the unwillingness to try new things or break from routine.
-In the context of children the term is generally used to indicate a tendency to reject unknown or novel foods.

 ### neophyte